likicv/usysml-test-cases/README.md

 - ‘vehicle’ is `Part` of the type ‘Root.PackageVehicles.Vehicle’

-# Local installation of test cases
+# Local installation of uSysML test cases

 ## Project file/folders Layout